How to Rotate Layers in Adobe Photoshop

 • Thereafter, tap on the “Layer Mask” icon to add a layer mask to the vector object.

-• Then you can use the Brush Tool in painting with black on the layer mask.
-Painting with black will conceal parts of the layer while painting with white will reveal those parts of the layer.
+• Then you can use the brush tool to paint black on the layer mask.
+Painting with black will conceal parts of the layer, while painting with white will reveal those parts of the layer.